ITU-BDSA23-GROUP15/Chirp/docs/report.md

 - Open a browser and go to http://localhost:5273/
 - Do we need to do any migrations?

 You should now expect to see the public timeline, stating at the top of the site, that you need to login to cheep, a login button should be available at the top right.
+The rest of the features on the site, will only become avaibalbe after logging in, which is done using your github account.

 ## How to run test suite locally
 To run the test suite locally, you need to have a local instance of the program running.
 This can be done from the root of the project by entering